Daohub-io/cap9/docs/Whitepaper.md

 *This will outline what the issues we're trying to solve are.*

+Smart contracts are, by their nature, unforgiving machines that follow the their specificaiton to the letter.
+This is one of the selling points of smart contracts, but it can also be their downfall as the machine will faithfully execute any flaw or mistake in that code.
+This is a well known property of smart contracts, and is tackled in a variety of ways.
+By employing lower level primitives like multi-signature wallets or escrow, the users of smart contracts can build a more flexible and forgiving system on top of the raw and unforgiving Ethereum machine underneath.

+Building higher level systems such as wallets and escrow are a double-edged sword in that by providing protection against the ruthlessness of the machine, they also increase the complexity of the system one is using.
+This forces users of smart contracts to strike a balance between contracts that are simple but inflexible or flexible but complex.
+With this complexity comes the risk that one small error or vulnerability can bring down a whole system.
+In order to prevent this we want some form of security and control.

+**TODO:** This needs to be severely improved.

 ## Requirements

 *This sets out what we need to secure, and what tools we need to do that.
 It will conclude noting that we need a form of control or introspection into the running systems.
 This will dovetail with the next section.*